 Recent models of the MacBook and MacBook Pro have been plagued with hardware issues since 2015 (MacBook) and 2016 (MacBook Pro).
-While the main complaint about the MacBook relates to the keyboard, an issue shared with the MacBook Pro, MacBook Pro owners are also contending with a problem causing both the SSD and logic board to require replacement, an issue with the Thunderbolt port, as well as speaker issues - which are also appearing on the 2018 MacBook Pro according to reports.
+While the main complaint about the MacBook relates to the keyboard, an issue shared with the MacBook Pro, MacBook Pro owners are also contending with a problem causing both the SSD and logic board to require replacement, an issue that can cause data loss or drive failure, an issue with the Thunderbolt port, and speaker issues - which are also appearing on the 2018 MacBook Pro according to reports.

 Below we take a look at the biggest, strangest and most awkward problems that have been reported with Apple's laptops, explaining how to tell if you're affected, and what to do if you are.

 The most publicised problem is an issue where the keyboard stops working on both the MacBook and MacBook Pro.
 In fact this issue is so widespread that a petition calling for Apple to replace the keyboard in "every MacBook Pro since late 2016" has been signed by more than 31,655 people (you can sign here) and three class action lawsuits (details below) have been filed against the company over the keyboard failings.